ocean-next/eNATL60/03_production.md

 ## Actual run production

 When was it run, how many cores, overall stability.
+6.3 billion compute points, 8354 x 4729 x 300 levels, 40s timestep
+18000 cores.
+50min per model day.
+5d production segments. restart : 1.2Tb.

 ## IO and storage strategy

 Explain that we wanted hourly output, explain that CINES has accepted to store the data.
+5day segment : 7.8Tb. total twin : 1.5Pb.
 Explain how we fluxed the data from Barcelona to Montpellier.